HalimaBouzidi/HalimaBouzidi.github.io/_pages/services.md

 #### Reviewer of Conferences/Workshops

-- International Conference on Machine Learning (ICML 2025)
-- International Conference on Learning Representations (ICLR 2025)
-- International Conference on Artificial Intelligence and Statistics (AISTATS 2025)
-- Neural Information Processing Systems (Neurips 2024)
-- Women in Computer Vision ECCV workshop (ECCV-WiCV 2024)
-- AI for Science ICML Workshop (ICML-AI4Science 2024)
-- The Asian Conference on Machine Learning (ACML 2024)
-- Northern Lights Deep Learning Conference (NLDL 2024, 2025)
+- 2025: Conference on Neural Information Processing Systems (NeurIPS), AAAI Conference on Artificial Intelligence (AAAI), International Conference on Machine Learning (ICML), International Conference on Learning Representations (ICLR), International Conference on Artificial Intelligence and Statistics (AISTATS), European Conference on Computer Systems (EuroSys), Northern Lights Deep Learning Conference (NLDL), Design, Automation and Test in Europe (DATE), ICML Workshop on AI for Science (AI4Science@ICML), ICML Workshop on Generative AI for Biology (GenBio@ICML), MusIML Workshop at ICML, Women in Machine Learning Workshop at NeurIPS (WiML@NeurIPS), NeurIPS Workshop on AI for Science (AI4Science@NeurIPS), SPIGM Workshop at NeurIPS
-- IEEE International Symposium on Circuits and Systems (ISCAS 2024)
+- 2024: Conference on Neural Information Processing Systems (NeurIPS), Asian Conference on Machine Learning (ACML), IEEE International Symposium on Circuits and Systems (ISCAS), Northern Lights Deep Learning Conference (NLDL), Design, Automation and Test in Europe (DATE), ICML Workshop on AI for Science (AI4Science@ICML)
-- Generative AI for Biology NeurIPS Workshop (GenBio@NeurIPS 2023)
-- AI for Science NeurIPS Workshop (NeurIPS-AI4Science 2023)
-- The International Symposium on Performance Analysis of Systems and Software (ISPASS 2023)
+- 2023: IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS), Design, Automation and Test in Europe (DATE), IEEE International Conference on Edge Computing (EDGE), NeurIPS Workshop on Generative AI for Biology (GenBio@NeurIPS), NeurIPS Workshop on AI for Science (AI4Science@NeurIPS)

 #### Sub-Reviewer of Conferences/Workshops